Mastercam Reseller Profile – Q&A with Axsys Incorporated

 What is the latest, most exciting customer application you have?

 We were able to penetrate a very large opportunity with a customer whose main business has turned from automotive to aerospace and defense work, mainly large weldments, using another software in the CAD/CAM room.
-ProDrill (MoldPlus SA) was a closer in this deal, as they need to be able to machine holes by color to a complex standards chart, which includes a mixture of inch and metric dimensions.
+ProDrill was the closer in this deal, as they need to be able to machine holes by color to a complex standards chart, which includes a mixture of inches and metric dimensions.

 The original order was for two network Mastercam Mill licenses with ProDrill and a post processor for a Dayton 5-axis mill for a shop-floor operation initiative.
 Shortly after, they added a Mastercam Wire EDM license to replace the previous solution.
 This was followed by the purchase of a Mastercam Multiaxis Lathe license that is used with a 5-Axis Breton mill with a VTL table mounted on the mill table.
 Most recently, they added an additional three Mill licenses and six CIMCO (CIMCO Integration) licenses for use on the floor.